glsf01/Thechnical_Challenge/README.md

 ---

 ## Approach
-Our approach combines object detection, tracking, and temporal logic:
+This approach combines object detection, tracking, and temporal logic:

 - **Object detection**: Train a YOLO‑based model (YOLO11n) to detect the relevant classes (`hand`, `piece`, `marker`, `probe`).
 - **Event recognition**: Define a finite state machine (FSM) that interprets detection and tracking patterns to infer the four moments.